raspberrypilearning/star-collector/en/step_2.md

 In [Explore a 3D world](https://projects.raspberrypi.org/en/projects/explore-a-3d-world/){:target="_blank"} you used `transform.Rotate` to turn the Player.
 You can use the same method to spin the Star around the y-axis.

 --- task ---
-Create a variable called `spinSpeed` so you can control how fast your star spins:
+Underneath the public class code, create a variable called `spinSpeed` so you can control how fast your star spins:

 --- code ---
 ---